-The numbers show just how fast adoption is growing.
+And adoption is accelerating fast.
 In 2025, more than 40% of international travelers are expected to use digital SIMs instead of physical ones.
-Spending on travel eSIM plans is set to exceed $3.3 billion this year, with the average traveler paying less than $15 per trip for coverage.
+Spending on travel eSIM plans is projected to pass $3.3 billion, with most travelers paying under $15 per trip.
+By 2026, around 60% of new smartphones are eSIM-ready, and billions of mobile connections worldwide are shifting to eSIM technology.

 First, what is an eSIM & how does it work?